otaviojava/money-api-book/en/chapter1.md

 It is very easy to go wrong with this design where we could easily forget the fact that we have to convert dollars into cents.

-Besides the use of `int` and `long`, effective Java recommends using `BigDecimal`.
+Besides the use of `int` and `long`, *Effective Java* recommends using `BigDecimal`.
 This makes our lives easier  because it sounds  more natural to say that a product is worth twelve dollars rather than twelve hundred cents.

 ``` java
 public class Product {